Aedalus/malwoden/readme.md

 - Terminal - Draw Fonts or Tilesets
 - Util - Misc Structs + Functions

 ## Showcase

 - [Mal](https://aedalus.itch.io/malwoden-7drl) - A short 7drl made by the malwoden team showcasing basic features.
 Source code available at https://github.com/Aedalus/malwoden-7drl
+- [Firefighter RL](http://indspenceable.com/7drl-2021/) - A 7drl with fantastic fire mechanics, made by Indspenceable.

 Have a project you'd like added to the list?
 Feel free to open an issue on the repo with a link!